StoleTerziev/todo_list/README.md

 # Code Explaination

 The entire coding logic is divided into two main part, frontend and backend code.
 Frontend is developed using Angular and backend using Spring Boot.
-These technologies have been chosen because of their ease of development.

 ## Front End Code Explaination
 Front end code is developed using components like login, logout, menu, home, todo list and todo.